-Information & Communication Technology the knowledge.
-(ICT) focuses on understanding and skills related to engagement with information and communication technology through a variety of elective contexts derived from work, study and leisure environments of today.
+Information & Communication Technology (ICT) focuses on the knowledge, related understanding and skills to information engagement with and communication technology through a variety of elective contexts derived from work, study and leisure environments of today.

 Students are equipped with knowledge of current and emerging hardware and software combinations, an understanding of how to apply them in real-world contexts and the skills to use them to solve technical and/or creative problems.
 They develop knowledge, understanding and skills across multiple platforms and operating systems, and are ethical and responsible users and advocates of ICT, aware of the social, environmental and legal impacts of their actions.